-However, additional cholesterol is also found in meat, poultry and dairy products.
+However, meat, poultry, and dairy products also contain additional cholesterol.
 Consequently, you may be getting too much additional cholesterol from your diet.
 When your cholesterol levels get too high, fatty deposits can accumulate in blood vessels, which causes them to narrow.
 This narrowing of the blood vessels can lead to a heart attack, coronary artery disease or stroke.

 There are two main types of cholesterol: high-density lipoprotein (HDL) and low-density lipoprotein (LDL).
 Lipoproteins are composed of fat and protein with cholesterol moving through your body while inside lipoproteins.

 HDL is “good cholesterol” because it transports cholesterol to your liver to be expelled from your body thus ridding your body of excess cholesterol.
 Therefore, it is less likely to end up in your arteries.
 HDL prevents the buildup of plaque, protects your arteries, thereby protecting you from atherosclerotic cardiovascular disease.
 The higher your HDL cholesterol numbers, the lower your risk is for heart disease, vascular disease, and stroke.